Ensibuuko/database-admin-assignment/README.md

 If you made it this far, then you're good to start the live coding portion of the test.

+Please contact us using the same methods of communication used thus far.

 # Familiarize Yourself with the Database Tables

 Take some time to read through the schema for each table.
 Think about whether there are any improvements you would make to them.